ane/ane.github.io/_drafts/expressing-problems.md

 caveat is that you must handle the default `_` case in pattern matching.
 Extensible variants are another neat trick for solving the expression problem.

+## A measure of expressive power

-To summarize, the expression problem is a great litmus test that measures the expressive power of a programming language.
+The expression problem is a great litmus test that measures the expressive power of a programming language.
 The actual measurement of the test can be either the brevity of the code or its type safety.
 The solutions range from the clumsy Visitor Pattern in Java to polymorphic and extensible variants in OCaml and to type classes in Haskell.
 Clojure and Elixir have